wulfdewolf/creative-chess-engine/README.md

 ```console
 python main.py -h
 ```
-When a game is accepted by the internal evaluation of the creative system, it is printed, in [PGN](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm) format, to a folder in the the [games folder](games/).
+When a game is accepted by the internal evaluation of the creative system, its [PGN](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm) format is printed to a folder in the [games folder](games/).
 The headers of the PGN format are used to store the evaluation values and the used weights, always in the following format: "[white][black]".
 Every move is also commented with an array that indicates how the engines classified the move.
 While the system is running its progress can be tracked in the **main.log** file.